gbinal/gbinal.github.com/pages/loyal-opposition.md

 ## Accept the results of the election and move on from re-litigating it to engaging with the results.

+It will be tempting to stay focused on the 2016 election and to fight over it.
+It's human to want to stay on a root source of our current issues, especially when others may disagree with twhy and how it happened.

+But doing this is not an effective way to engage on the issues and events that come up during the Trump administration.
+It's 'fighting the last war' when we are all needed in the what's going on here and now.

 ## Affirm to yourself and create a reminder: "This is not normal."

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-rSDUsMwakI?t=22m13s" frameborder="0" allowfullscreen></iframe>